adimanea/adrianmanea.xyz/english.md

 organize courses on mathematics, its history and philosophy, aimed at the general public.

-Currently, the website and the information therein are in Romanian only, but do get in touch should you have any question or interest in my activity.
+Currently, the website and the information therein are in Romanian only, but I do teach international students and have spoken to international audiences as well.
+So do get in touch should you have any question or interest in my activity.

 Speaking of which: